 The specification of the navigation task is given by an infinite horizon problem with discount factor $\gamma=0.95$, and we consider a reward given by the distance between the current state, $s$, and the goal $s_{\texttt{GOAL}}$.
 Namely,

 where, for this specific scenario, we consider the goal to be located at $s_{\texttt{GOAL}}=(8.5,1.5)$.
-Furthermore, we introduce a constrain into the optimization problem for each of the obstacles, with a demanded level of safety of $1-\delta_i=0.999$ for each of them.
+Furthermore, we introduce a constraint into the optimization problem for each of the obstacles, with a demanded level of safety of $1-\delta_i=0.999$ for each of them.
 We train the agent via the primal-dual algorithm introduced in this work (Algorithm \ref{alg_pd}), where the primal step is performed via the well-known policy gradient \cite{sutton2000policy}.
 Furthermore, we consider a primal step size $\eta_{\theta}=0.1$ and a dual step size $\eta_{\lambda}=0.05$.
-We train the policy for $40{,}000$ iterations (until convergence) and obtain the navigation vector flow illustrated in Fig. \ref{fig:quiver}.
+We train the policy for $40{,}000$ iterations (until convergence) and obtain the navigation vector flow illustrated in Figure \ref{fig:quiver}.

 We plot several sample trajectories, illustrating the different possible paths along the learned navigation flow.
 Overall, given the high level of safety demanded ($1-\delta_i=0.999$), the policy learned by our method avoids all obstacles.
-Perhaps, a more important observation is that not all obstacles are equally difficult to avoid, where by difficult we mean how much the agent must deviate from its straight-line trajectory to the goal in order to avoid the obstacle.
-For example, the circular red obstacle in the center of the map appears to be easy to circumnavigate; on the other hand, the green rectangular shaped obstacle close to the goal appears to require considerable trajectory deviation to be avoided.
+Perhaps, a more important observation is that not all obstacles are equally difficult to avoid.
+By difficult we mean how much the agent must deviate from its straight-line trajectory to the goal to avoid the obstacle.
+For example, the circular red obstacle in the center of the map appears to be easy to circumnavigate; on the other hand, the green L-shaped obstacle close to the goal appears to require considerable trajectory deviation to be avoided.

-All of this simply means that the constrains associated to each of the obstacles are not equally restrictive in the optimization problem.
+In summary, the constraints associated to each of the obstacles are not equally restrictive in the optimization problem.
 Something that can be further analyzed by taking a closer look at the evolution of the dual variables, which we have considered in Figure \ref{fig:dualVariables}.
-First, recall that our primal-dual formulation is equivalent to solving a problem with reward
+First, recall that our dual formulation is equivalent to solving a problem with reward